DanielSteele1/Huler-frontend-ToDo/README.md

 - subtasks - basic structure was attempted however put on hold due to drag and drop taking more time to implement than expected.
 ### **To run**

-type npm run dev once inside the frontend-challenge-code folder
+first - run npm install - I've installed DnD-kit for example. then, once inside the frontend-challenge-code folder, type:

+npm run dev